phol/docs/content/en/docs/writing-markdown-latex/index.md

 ## $\rm \LaTeX$ math

-Academic supports a Markdown extension for $\LaTeX$ math.
+Wowchemy supports a Markdown extension for $\LaTeX$ math.
 You can enable this feature by toggling the `math` option in your `config/_default/params.toml` file.

 {{% alert warning %}}
-Prior to Academic v4.7, you'll also need to add `markup: mmark` to your page front matter in order to display math.
+Prior to Wowchemy v4.7, you'll also need to add `markup: mmark` to your page front matter in order to display math.
 {{% /alert %}}

 To render *inline* or *block* math, wrap your LaTeX math with `$...$` or `$$...$$`, respectively.